Azure-Samples/app-templates-WLS-on-aks/README.md

     + An Azure Container Registry and a WLS image that contains Cargo Tracker in the ACR repository.
     + An Azure Kubernetes Service with WLS running in `sample-domain1-ns` namespace, including 1 pod for WLS admin server and 2 pods for managed server.
     + An Azure Application Gateway that is able to route to the backend WLS pods.
 You can access the application using `http://<gateway-hostname>/cargo-tracker/`

+* Enable Cargo Tracker with full operations
+  + Connect to AKS cluster.
+Though the application is accessible, but some functionalities are not ready.
+We have to apply JMS configuration in `src/test/aks/cargo-tracker-jms.yaml` to WLS cluster.
+This step is to connect to AKS cluster to update WLS configuration.
+  + Generate&Apply configmap.
+Append JMS configuration in `src/test/aks/cargo-tracker-jms.yaml` to WLS configuration, which is stored in configmap `sample-domain1-wdt-config-map` in `sample-domain1-ns` namespace.
+Then the step causes a rolling update on the WLS pods.
+  + Verify pods are restarted.
+This step is to wait for WLS cluster ready.
+You can follow steps in [Exercise the Cargo Tracker app](https://www.ridingthecrest.com/javaland-javaee/wls#exercise-the-cargo-tracker-app) to validate the JMS configuration.

 ## Cargo Tracker Website